Bronchitis occurs when the bronchioles (air tubes in the lungs) are inflamed and make too much mucus. There are two basic types of bronchitis:

 When to call a doctor

 If you think you have symptoms of pneumonia, don’t wait for the disease to worsen before you seek care.
-Call your doctor.
-And see your doctor right away if you have difficulty breathing, develop a bluish color in your lips and fingertips, have chest pain, a high fever, or a cough with mucus that is severe or is getting worse.
+Call your doctor and see them right away if you have difficulty breathing, develop a bluish color in your lips and fingertips, have chest pain, a high fever, or a cough with mucus that is severe or is getting worse.
 It’s especially important to get medical attention for pneumonia if you are in a high-risk group, including adults older than 65, children two years or younger, and people with an underlying health condition or weakened immune system.
 For some of these vulnerable individuals, pneumonia can quickly become a life-threatening condition.

 Source: CDC, NIH